wcbing/support.typora.io/_posts/basic/2016-09-26-About Themes.md

 ## Debug Theme CSS

 You can open Chrome/Safari DevTools to debug element styles.
+For more details, you can [click here](/Debug-Themes/).

 - On macOS, please follow <https://support.apple.com/en-hk/guide/safari/sfri20948/mac> to enable `Develop` menu from Safari, then inspect Typora's webview from Safari menu → Develop → [your macOS device name] → Typora.
 - On Windows/Linux, you could open DevTools from `View` -> `Toggle DevTools` menu item.